AviatrixSystems/Docs/HowTos/iam_policies.rst

 The `aviatrix-app-policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`_ is updated sometimes for new services offered by Aviatrix.

 You can view if your IAM policy needs to be updated by going to Settings -> Advanced -> AWS IAM Policy Update.
+The Aviatrix Controller polls all AWS accounts upon each release to see if there is new IAM policy available that you need to update for your accounts.
+Note if you do not run any new features, chances are you do not need to update the IAM policies.

 You can also check individual account IAM policy status by selecting the account and click Check.